Azure-Samples/container-apps-ai-agent/lab/instructions/index.md

     >
     > 1. Open Windows Terminal again
     > 1. Change into the source folder: `cd ~\lab\src`
-    > 1. Activate the virtual environment: `poetry shell`
+    > 1. Activate the virtual environment: `Invoke-Expression (poetry env activate)`

-1. In the chat UI, enter `I just saw a lightning strike over Lake Michigan, and I heard the thunder 22 seconds later.
+1. In the chat UI, enter `I just saw a lightning strike, then I heard the thunder 22 seconds later.
 How far away is the storm?`

     The agent should provide an accurate response.
 In the terminal, you can see the steps that were taken and the Python code that was generated and executed to provide the result.